About LANSAS

-LANSAS – Learning and Networking for Social Workers and Support Workers
+LANSAS – FASD Learning Network for Social Workers and Support Workers

 Background for FASD and Social Workers / Support Workers

 The Ministry of Health has conservatively estimated that between 3-5% of the population each year is born with FASD in Aotearoa.
-This makes FASD the most common neurodisability in the world – more common than autism spectrum disorder, Down syndrome and cerebral palsy combined.
+This makes FASD the most common neurodisability in the world – more common than Autism, Down syndrome and Cerebral palsy combined.

 To learn more about the enormously important role that social workers and support workers play in supporting those with FASD and those who support them, watch the videos below.